Have a laptop with 8GB of RAM and want to run AI locally?

 LocalLLM.in,

-CPU-only inference is acceptable for batch tasks, but frustrating
+CPU-only inference is acceptable for batch tasks but frustrating

 for interactive use.

-Plus, system RAM is shared between the OS, software, and the model — on 8 GB
+Plus, system RAM is shared between the OS, software, and the model — on 8GB

-this is very tight.
+it's very tight.

 Summary table